projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 RDT.
 Next, run ``cpuid 0x10 0x0`` and check the EBX [3-1] bits.
 EBX [bit 1] indicates that L3 CAT is supported.
 EBX [bit 2] indicates that L2 CAT is supported.
 EBX [bit 3] indicates that MBA is supported.
-To query the capabilties of the supported resources, use the bit position as a subleaf index.
+To query the capabilities of the supported resources, use the bit position as a subleaf index.
 For example, run ``cpuid 0x10 0x2`` to query the L2 CAT capability.

 .. code-block:: none